Important Dates for 22-23 Apprenticeship

-We are pleased to offer an apprenticeship site at Opal Center in Cottage Grove for South Lane middle and high school students!
+We are pleased to offer an apprenticeship site at Creswell High School for middle and high school students in the area!
 There will still be several sites around the Eugene-Springfield area as well.
 When you apply, please notate your preferred location.

 Please note that students may choose to participate in a fully virtual version of the program, allowing for participation by Lane County students from any location.